kubernetes/kubernetes/cluster/juju/bundles/README.md

 ## Installing the kubectl outside of kubernetes master machine

-Download the Kuberentes release from: https://github.com/GoogleCloudPlatform/kubernetes/releases and extract the release, you can then just directly use the cli binary at ./kubernetes/platforms/linux/amd64/kubectl
+Download the Kubernetes release from: https://github.com/GoogleCloudPlatform/kubernetes/releases and extract the release, you can then just directly use the cli binary at ./kubernetes/platforms/linux/amd64/kubectl